k-bosko/k-bosko.github.io/_posts/2019-09-19-Starbucks-Rewards-Program.md

 From the elbow curve plot above, we see two potentially good cluster numbers - 3 and 5.
 Because the silhouette score is higher for 3 clusters than for 5 clusters and after checking the results visually I decided to keep 3 clusters.
 The 3 clusters are also aligned with the metrics better, as the clusters are formed around the offer types - bogo, discount and neither.

+In general, however, the silhoutte scores are not particularly high - around 0.17, meaning that the clusters overlap and there is no clear separation.
+This is usual in marketing problems, where the boundaries between segments based on some people traits or behavior are rather vague.
+To see if there are any other better solutions, I tested different number of clusters along with other analytical steps discussed in the next section.

 ## 5.2.
 Refinement

 When going through the full analytical cycle for the first time, I made the following decisions that predetermined the clustering results: